The Butler County Donut Trail: An Accessible Family Adventure

 - The Donut Hole by Milton’s Donuts (West Chester)

 - Grab a Passport First: You’ll need a Donut Trail passport to collect stamps at each shop.
-You can download it here or pick up a printed copy at participating bakeries.
-Finish all 13 stops and you’ll earn a free Donut Trail t-shirt.
+You can download it here or pick up a printed copy at all participating shops.
+Visit all 13 stops and you’ll earn a free Donut Trail T-Shirt with a completed passport.

-- Start Early: Most bakeries open early in the morning, and for some of them when they sell out, they close for the day.
+- Start Early: Most donut shops open very early in the morning, and for some of them when they sell out, they can close for the day.
 If you have your heart set on a certain donut or shop, plan to stop before mid-morning.

-- Pace Yourself: Thirteen bakeries in one day is a sugar overload.
-Spread it out over a weekend, or mix in other activities like parks, shopping, or kayaking at VOA MetroPark between stops.
+- Pace Yourself: Spread your adventure out over a weekend, or mix in other activities like parks, shopping, or enjoying an art center between shops.

 Plan Your Butler County and Donut Trail Adventure

 The Donut Trail is a sweet way to explore Butler County, but it’s only part of the fun.
-Once you’ve had your fill of powdered sugar and sprinkles, you can roll through Pyramid Hill Sculpture Park, spend an afternoon at Liberty Center, or get out on the water with adaptive kayaking at VOA MetroPark.
+Once you’ve had your fill of powdered sugar and sprinkles, you can roll through Pyramid Hill Sculpture Park, spend an afternoon at Liberty Center, or catch a movie under the stars at Holiday Auto Theatre.

 The best part is you don’t have to guess what will or won’t work.
 Many of the hotels, restaurants, and attractions across the county have verified accessibility details, so you can plan with confidence.